 - In the Stamps section, enter the Bates prefix, starting number, and position for the document stamp.

 In the Advanced options section you can further customize the production.

 Selecting documents to produce

 There are three ways to select which documents you would like to produce: by tag, by saved search, or by search history.
-Producing by tags is the most common way of producing in DISCO.
+Producing by tags is the most common way of producing in DISCO Review.
 Documents with tags excluded from the production will NOT be produced, even if a document also has an included tag (that is, exclusionary tags trump inclusionary ones).
-When producing by search, DISCO forces the user to produce from a saved search or their own search history, which guarantees that they have run the search at least once and had a chance to verify the results.
+When producing by search, DISCO Review forces the user to produce from a saved search or their own search history, which guarantees that they have run the search at least once and had a chance to verify the results.

 Bates stamps are used to track specific pages in a document, or an entire electronic file that cannot be imaged to pages (such as a video file).
 This allows attorneys to refer to Bates-stamped pages when they are presenting information to opposing counsel or in court.
-DISCO’s default Bates stamp methodology is below (though you can modify it):
+DISCO Review’s default Bates stamp methodology is below (though you can modify it):

 - Prefix = Name of matter (default)